diamantiSolutions/solutions/lbaas/haproxy/specs/ha-active-active/readme.md

     ...
     spec:
       hostname: haproxy-<NUM>
+      containers:
+      - name: haproxy-ingress
+        image: <YOUR_HAPROXY_IMAGE:TAG>
 ```

 > Here NUM is your HAproxy instance number.
+If you are using Diamanti's HAProxy image you can leave the default in spec, but if you are using your own HAProxy image, you can change the image name at <YOUR_HAPROXY_IMAGE:TAG>.